Peter Frøslev Christensen

 Bjarne Larsen Kron

 Mr. Bjarne Larsen Kron is an economist with extensive experience in identification, formulation, appraisal and implementation of sector programme support packages and review and evaluation of development projects.
 Mr. Kron has an extensive knowledge and experience from formulation of Danida Programme and Component Documents.
-This has a.o. been obtained from assignments as Process Consultant during 2008 for formulation of the Rural Private Sector Development Programme in Ukraine, during 2010 for the formulation of the second phase of the Danida supported Business Sector Programme Support in Kenya, and as Process Consultant during 2011 and 2012 for formulation of the Agricultural Growth and Employment Programme in Bangladesh and the Rural and Renewable Energy Programme in Nepal respectively.
+This has a.o. been obtained from assignments as Process Consultant during 2008 for formulation of the Rural Private Sector Development Programme in Ukraine, during 2010 for the formulation of the second phase of the Danida supported Business Sector Programme Support in Kenya, and as process consultant the Rural and Renewable Energy Programme in Nepal.
 Mr Kron has extensive experience from East Africa, including Kenya, Uganda, Tanzania as well as from Ethiopia.

 Warwick has over 30 years of development industry experience, working with agriculture and agribusiness, watershed and forest management, private sector and trade development, and post-conflict economic recovery.
 He has consulted for NZ Aid, DFID, the World Bank, UNOPS, Danida, Finnida and Sida.
 He has 20 years of residential experience in The Philippines, Nepal, Eritrea and Uganda; as an advisor, programme manager, development partner representative, partner in policy dialogue, in governance roles, and as a consultant and practitioner.
 Warwick is now a New Zealand based development industry consultant and member of MFAT’s Design Services Panel.
 He sits on the Board of two agribusiness corporates in Uganda.
 Warwick has well developed skills in: